A live stream hosted by Edith Bowman helped raise money for PPE for front-line NHS and care staff.

-For the Love of Scotland raised its target of £200,000 for Masks for Scotland during the four-hour livestream.
+For the Love of Scotland raised more than £40,000 for Masks for Scotland during the four-hour event.

 A number of Scottish actors, writers and musicians made special appearances on the show, encouraging people to donate to the cause.